-1. Why dirty oil is not necessarily bad oil
+1. Dirty oil isn’t necessarily bad oil.

 Oil sludge is often thought of as just “dirty oil” but that’s not the whole story.
 Oil is supposed to get dirty.
 It travels around your engine, lubricating the metal components that have to slide past each other smoothly.
 If the oil finds contaminants like metal shavings, dirt and water, it absorbs them and runs them through a filter.
 When it’s working right, engine oil gets its hands dirty (if it had hands).

-2. Why sludgy oil eventually fails
+2. Sludged oil eventually fails.

 Over time, exposure to heat and other debris cause oxidation, which is a change at the molecular level.
 Instead of becoming slippery, oil gets sticky or tacky (burnt marshmallow, remember?).
 Contaminants stick with the oil and clog up your filter.
 The oil also loses its ability to tolerate heat and starts to burn onto the components it’s supposed to be protecting.

-3. How sludge kills the engine
+3. Sludge kills the engine.

 The components in your engine are designed to slide smoothly by each other to generate enough pressure to power your vehicle.
 Evil sludge attaches itself to any hot metal surface.
 These components now start to rub.
 The sludge has turned the vital moving parts against each other!